OpenTranslationBible/open-bible/en-GB/59.James/md/james-01.md

 My beloved brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry;

 ## James 1:20
-because human anger does not produce the righteousness that God desires.
+because human anger does not achieve the righteousness that God desires.

 ## James 1:21
 Therefore, get rid of all moral filth and the evil that is so prevalent, and humbly accept the word planted in you, which can save your souls.